NuraBrimo/NuraBrimo.github.io/index.md

 ## News

-- **[sep 2025]** Presented "Optimized Mechanical Isolation of Glioblastoma Nuclei for Biomechanical Analysis" at Charlotte Biomedical Sciences Symposium 2025 in Charlotte.
+- **[Sep 2025]** Presented "Optimized Mechanical Isolation of Glioblastoma Nuclei for Biomechanical Analysis" at Charlotte Biomedical Sciences Symposium 2025 in Charlotte.

-- **[sep 2025]** Presented "Optimized Mechanical Isolation of Glioblastoma Nuclei for Biomechanical Analysis" at 2025 Triangle Cytoskeleton Meeting in Durham.
+- **[Sep 2025]** Presented "Optimized Mechanical Isolation of Glioblastoma Nuclei for Biomechanical Analysis" at 2025 Triangle Cytoskeleton Meeting in Durham.

 - **[June 2025]** Published Book titled: "Nanomaterials in Glioblastoma Research, Diagnosis and Therapy".